Early Intervention Program

 The individual seeking services must enroll in and be approved for Medicaid.

-The individual seeking services must meet the federal Social Security Administration’s definition of an individual with a disability (more information on the SSA’s definition of disability is available here, and they must apply for social security benefits.
+The individual seeking services must meet the federal Social Security Administration’s definition of an individual with a disability (more information on the SSA’s definition of disability is available here, and they are encouraged to apply for social security benefits.